 So, if no compensation is granted for your claim, you will not be responsible for paying us any legal fees.
 That is our promise to all car accident victims who we represent.
 And we put that in writing when you decide to hire us.

 No, you should not accept any settlement offer before (or without) first talking to a lawyer.
 The reason is that an attorney can look over the offer and explain whether (or not) it's fair.
 In fact, you should also be aware that, when it comes to settlement offers for crash victims:

 - Insurance companies commonly lowball offers in the hope (or expectation) that victims don't know their rights and/or that a desperate need for money will push them to just take what's offered.

-• Insurers are not above using tricky tactics to try to compel victims to implicitly accept lesser offers.
+- Insurers are not above using tricky tactics to try to compel victims to implicitly accept lesser offers.
 For instance, insurance companies may just send a check, and cashing that check can constitute the acceptance of an offer (and the end of the claim) – regardless of whether victims were aware that they had accepted the offer.

 Bottom line: If you're serious about obtaining the full amount of compensation you're entitled to for the accident, it's in your best interests to consult a lawyer before you accept or decline any settlement offer.